nir1218/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 A submission time is set when a contribution is added.
 A last evaluation time is recorded when a contribution is evaluated and approved by a committee member.
 An approval time is set when a contribution is approved by all members (or when a future threshold is reached).
+Committee members assess contributions based on the evaluation criteria and vote accordingly.

 #### Submission